diderikvw/open-design-magazine-website/README.md

 In this phase the project is in 'stealth mode', not giving broad attention to the initiative.

+For information about contributing an article (outline) see [the wiki](https://github.com/diderikvw/open-design-magazine-01/wiki/How-to-contribute-an-article).

 Time frame: February/March 2018

 ### Phase 2.
 Get Traction